 Abrasion/print scuff, decoration damage

-Surface damage occurs as a result of repetative vibratrion resulting from road or air shipment, and from pack to pack contact.
+Surface damage occurs as a result of repetitive vibration resulting from road or air shipment, and from pack to pack contact.
 The damage is normally to a printed surface, but can be to an unprinted component or surface.
 In severe instances, abrasion or scuffing can result in punctures and leakage - this is most commonly observed for thin-walled metal beverage containers during roll cage mixed load conditions in the retailer distribution system, where vibration and point-loading combine to result in pin-holing of the beverage can sidewall.

 Both vibration and impacts are known to cause leakage from bottles and flexible packs, as well as rigid metal containers.
-Leakage from one container often causes contamination to other samples being distributed so the implications can be signficant.
+Leakage from one container often causes contamination to other samples being distributed so the implications can be significant.
 Package testing allows validation that leakage will not occur or can support resolving a known leakage problem.

 Consumer goods and medical/healthcare products incorporate ever more innovative dispending features.
 The same is also true of commercial and industrial goods such as cleaning products and chemicals.
-The more complex and innovative the dispenging component or closure, the higher the scope for leakage while under vibration conditions or as a result of increased point-loading during storage or distribution.
+The more complex and innovative the dispensing component or closure, the higher the scope for leakage while under vibration conditions or as a result of increased point-loading during storage or distribution.
 Premature actuation is the dispensing of the product accidentally during distribution - this can be dangerous if the product is hazardous.

-This is failure of a pack (break down of the packaging material strucutre) from non-compatibility between the packaging material and the substance within the pack (normally a liquid).
+This is failure of a pack (break down of the packaging material structure) from non-compatibility between the packaging material and the substance within the pack (normally a liquid).
 Environmental stress cracking normally occurs from long term storage combined with compressive conditions (stacked storage).